St Ignatius Church, Galway: Foundation

 In 1859, the Bishop of Galway, John McEvilly invited the Jesuits to create a college and a church in the area.
 In 1863, both the church and the college, Coláiste Iognáid, were built.
 St Ignatius' church was originally a 'service church' or chapel of ease that would serve the local parish church, St Joseph's.
 In 1971, Bishop Michael Browne asked that the church become a parish church.
 However, in October 2003, it reverted to being a chapel of ease.

 Work

 Spirituality

-Close to the church is the Jesuit Centre for Spirituality and Culture.
-It was founded in 2006 and is a non-residential centre that, as well as offering courses, talks and workshops in Ignatian spirituality also hosts conferences and events on Irish and Christian heritage.
+Close to the church was the Jesuit Centre for Spirituality and Culture.
+It was founded in 2006 and was a non-residential centre that, as well as offering courses, talks and workshops in Ignatian spirituality also hosted conferences and events on Irish and Christian heritage.
+The Centre is now closed.

 Church

-The church hosts three Masses on Sundays, and one on Saturday evenings.
-On the other days in the week, Masses are held in the morning.
+The church holds a Vigil Mass on Saturday evening 6:00 pm and one Mass on Sundays at 11:00 am.
+On weekdays from Monday to Saturday Mass is held in the morning at 9:00 am.
+Confessions are offered on Saturday between 11.30am-12pm.